AtomGraph/Core/README.md

 in Linked Data access, as real-world objects obviously cannot be retrieved as information).

 In other words, Linked Data is the native fabric of the machine-readable Web.
-It is currently the only standard approach to global integration for which the demand is increasing, so if you're not using Linked Data yet, we strongly encourage you to do yourself a favor and start now!
+It is currently the only standard approach to global integration for which the demand is increasing.
+In fact, Google and Facebook have both developed proprietary closed-wall platforms as alternatives to Linked Data: [Knowledge Graph](http://www.google.com/insidesearch/features/search/knowledge.html) and [Open Graph](http://developers.facebook.com/docs/concepts/opengraph/), respectively.
+If you're not using Linked Data yet, we strongly encourage you to do yourself a favor and start now!

 Generic Web applications
 ------------------------